 You’ve decided you want to buy a home.
 You’re ready to look at listings, view the next open house, and pick your favorite paint colors—but not so fast!
 You need to make sure you’re financially ready first.

 We know…it’s not as much fun as scrolling through online real estate listings, but it’s the key to ensuring that you’re able to find a home you love.
 That starts with finding a mortgage lender and obtaining a home loan—two things we specialize in.

 Here are seven tips for first time homebuyers.

 1. Get Pre-Approved.

-Before you go to a single open house, or start shopping for a real estate agent, your homebuying journey should begin with lender pre-approval.
-When you get pre-approved, you will know in advance how much home you can afford, and what price range to shop in.
-And when you are ready to make an offer on a home, a pre-approval letter will help your offer stand out in a competitive market.
+Your homebuying journey should begin with mortgage lender pre-approval.
+That way, you’ll know in advance how much home you can afford, the payment you’re comfortable with, and what price range you should look at.
+A pre-approval letter can also help your offer stand out in a competitive market.